-How our product works
+How our Herbal Bundle of herbs works

 Imagine a football game and we have a quarterback.
-The quarterback represents your skin
+The quarterback represents your skin.

 The line of players in front of the quarter back are called the offensive line there job is to protect the quarterback from getting sacked.
 The offensive line is made up of several different players from different colleges, different races and different skill levels.
 Some parts of the offensive line protect the blind side of the quarter back (left Side) some protect the right side some even protect the middle.
 As the game goes on the offensive line becomes tired and a new player fresh off the bench from the opposing team slips through the offensive line and sacks the quarterback.